Romani Holocaust

-Under Adolf Hitler, a supplementary decree to the Nuremberg Laws was issued on 26 November 1935, classifying the Romani as "enemies of the race-based state", thereby placing them in the same category as the Jews.
-Thus, the fate of the Roma in Europe paralleled that of the Jews in the Holocaust.
+The Romani Holocaust was the genocide of European Roma and Sinti people during World War II.
+Beginning in 1933, Nazi Germany systematically persecuted the European Roma, Sinti and other peoples pejoratively labeled "Gypsy" through forcible internment and compulsory sterilization.
+German authorities summarily and arbitrarily subjected Romani people to incarceration, forced labor, deportation and mass murder in concentration and extermination camps.

-Historians estimate that between 250,000 and 500,000 Romani and Sinti were killed by Germans and their collaborators—25% to over 50% of the estimate of slightly fewer than 1 million Roma in Europe at the time.
-Later research cited by Ian Hancock estimated the death toll to be at about 1.5 million out of an estimated 2 million Roma.
+Under Adolf Hitler, a supplementary decree to the Nuremberg Laws was issued on 26 November 1935, classifying the Romani people (or Roma) as "enemies of the race-based state", thereby placing them in the same category as the Jews.
+Thus, the fate of the Sinti and Roma in Europe paralleled that of the Jews in the Holocaust.
+Historians estimate that between 250,000 and 500,000 Romani and Sinti were killed by Nazi Germans and their collaborators.

-In 1982, West Germany formally recognized that Germany had committed genocide against the Romani.
+In 1982, West Germany formally recognized that Nazi Germany had committed genocide against Sinti and Roma people.
 In 2011, Poland officially adopted 2 August as a day of commemoration of the Romani genocide.